y1yang0/opentelemetry-go-compile-instrumentation/docs/implementation.md

 ## 2. Linkage via golinkname

-The `Hook` function is linked to the monitoring code using the `//go:linkname` directive.
-This allows us to dynamically associate the hook with the target function at compile time.
+The `Hook` function is linked to the monitoring code using automatically generated `//go:linkname` directives.
+During the setup phase, the tool analyzes the hook configuration and generates the necessary linkname directives in the target package.
+The generated linkname directives allow us to dynamically associate hooks with target functions at compile time without requiring hook authors to define them manually.

 # Implementation Details